jrastaban/Apigee_kickstart/README.md

-# Composer-enabled Drupal template
+# Apigee Kickstart V9 for Pantheon

-This is Pantheon's recommended starting point for forking new [Drupal](https://www.drupal.org/) upstreams that work with the Platform's Integrated Composer build process.
-It is also the Platform's standard Drupal 9 upstream.
+This is Pantheon's recommended starting point for creating a new Apigee Developer Portal with Drupal 9.

-Unlike with earlier Pantheon upstreams, files such as Drupal Core that you are unlikely to adjust while building sites are not in the main branch of the repository.
-Instead, they are referenced as dependencies that are installed by Composer.

-For more information and detailed installation guides, please visit the Integrated Composer Pantheon documentation: https://pantheon.io/docs/integrated-composer
+Unlike with earlier Pantheon Apigee upstream, this pure Drupal 9 version contains no core, module, theme or library artifacts.
+If only contains minimal composer.json requirements and scoffolding.

-## Contributing
+## How to install

-Contributions are welcome in the form of GitHub pull requests.
-However, the `pantheon-upstreams/drupal-project` repository is a mirror that does not directly accept pull requests.

-Instead, to propose a change, please fork [pantheon-systems/drupal-project](https://github.com/pantheon-systems/drupal-project) and submit a PR to that repository.
+Clone this repository to your docroot.
+Run `composer install`.
+Hit your portal URL to complete the setup.